SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 ![lecellcycle.png](lecellcycle.pn)

 ## The (actual) Cell Cycle
+The cell cycle is roughly three parts which is really 5 parts which is really 9 parts.

+The three main parts are

+- **Interphase** --

 ### G1 => Rest Phase, Gap 1
 This is the phase which is the "daily life of a cell".
 There are two major checkpoints in this phase which, upon it is reached, sets the rest of the cell cycle into motion.